Menu

 Types of accommodation and rent prices in San Francisco

-Leasing conditions and formalities in San Francisco
+Leasing conditions in San Francisco

 Buying property in San Francisco

-Aside from the expense, buying property in San Francisco can be a complex process, especially for expats who may not be familiar with the local real estate market and regulations.
+Aside from the expense, buying property in San Francisco can also be a complex process, especially for expats who may not be familiar with the local real estate market and regulations.
 There may be regulations or hidden fees you are not aware of.
 Here are some key things expats should know when considering buying property in SF.

 Local real estate agents